 Our U.S. employees are eligible to participate in a qualified defined contribution savings plan that allows them to contribute a portion of their pay to the plan on a pre-tax basis.
 We make employer contributions to the plan equal to 3% of eligible compensation and make matching contributions of up to 4% of eligible compensation.
 We also provide certain additional contributions to the plan for employees who were participants in GE's pension plan at Separation.
-The expense incurred associated with this plan was \$77 million for the year ended December 31, 2016.
+The expenses incurred associated with this plan were \$76 million and \$77 million for the years ended December 31, 2017 and 2016, respectively.
 The expense incurred associated with this plan for prior periods was not material.